isomorphic-software/smartclient-docs/kb_topics/integratingAI.md

 *   `**Bedrock.api.model**` As mentioned above, Bedrock itself is not an AI model, so you must provide the name of the model to use.
 This must be a valid modelId or ARN that you have access to through the AWS account associated with your API key.
 This is not a completely straightforward topic and you should consult AWS Bedrock documentation to work out the correct modelId or ARN to specify

 #### Adding your own AIEngine
-If the built-in [AI Engines](../classes/AIEngine.md#class-aiengine) aren't enough, even with Bedrock support, you can implement your own for the generative AI service that you would like to use, and [register](#classmethod-airegisterengine) it with the Framework.
+If the built-in [AI Engines](../classes/AIEngine.md#class-aiengine) aren't enough, even with Bedrock support, you can implement your own for the generative AI service that you would like to use, and [register](#classmethod-airegisterengine) it with the framework.
 You can then set your engine's ID into [AI.defaultEngineId](../classes/AI.md#classattr-aidefaultengineid).

 You can also [unregister](#classmethod-aiunregisterengine) an engine, or grab the `AIEngine` instance of a built-in or manually registered engine by passing the ID to [AI.getEngine](../classes/AI.md#classmethod-aigetengine).